JAlcocerT/JAlcocerT/content/blog/dev-fe.md

 This has been the year of getting better at authentication.

-I got to setup properly: Logto and TinyAuth as two different alternatives.
+I got to setup properly: Logto and [TinyAuth](https://jalcocert.github.io/JAlcocerT/testing-tinyauth/) as two different auth alternatives.

 Via Flask, we can also have hardcoded users to be logged in, which you can improve by being part of the `.env`